Roast Chicken Breast with Gravy

 - garnish: fresh thyme sprigs or parsley (optional)

-- 1/2 tsp EACH, smoked or regular paprika, garlic powder, dried thyme and kosher salt
+- 1/2 teaspoon EACH, smoked or regular paprika, garlic powder, dried thyme and kosher salt

 Gravy (makes 2 cups)

-- 3 tbsp fat drippings from roasted chicken (or vegetable oil)
+- 3 tablespoon fat drippings from roasted chicken (or vegetable oil)

-- 2 tbsp finely chopped green onion (about 1 large)
+- 2 tablespoon finely chopped green onion (about 1 large)

 - 1/4 cup sherry (or fortified wine, white wine, madiera or dry vermouth)